solana-mobile/solana-mobile-doc-site/docs/react-native/expo.md

 For basic Expo apps, the entrypoint file is usually in the root of the project (i.e: `App.js`, `App.tsx`, `index.js`).

-If using or Expo Router _and_ Expo SDK Version 49+ is different, see the specific instructions below.

-Add the following two lines to the top of the file:
+Add the following two lines to the top of the entrypoint file:

 ```javascript
 import "react-native-get-random-values";
 import { Buffer } from "buffer";
 global.Buffer = Buffer;
 ```

+##### For Expo SDK Version 49+ and Expo Router

+If using Expo Router _and_ Expo SDK Version 49+ the entrypoint and polyfill setup is different.
+See the specific instructions below.

 <details>
 <summary>Polyfills: Expo SDK Version 49+ and Expo Router</summary>